33 Gorgeous Spring Wreath Ideas to Brighten Up Your Front Door

 Easter Egg Garland

-Let our Easter egg garland be a festive way of welcoming guests to your home.
+Let our Easter egg garland (made of DIY marbleized paper) be a festive way of welcoming guests to your home.
 Cut egg shapes from thick white cardstock, paint stripes across each egg, and hold upright so the paint flows into a cool, dripping look.
 Once dry, attach eggs along a length of string and hang.

 Flowering Living Wreath